cnruster/tabspace/README.md

 TabSpace refuses to perform conversion for the patterns "\*" and ".\*", since the conversion is meaningful only for code files.

 So just enjoy!
 Should you find any bugs, feel free to contact me via the address provided above.

+**Jan 21, 2024 update: Some programmers still like the aligned all-space rule I previously adopted before thinking of the tab-space rule, as they are are willing to trade the waste of disk space for absolute visual consistency.
+So I now readd the aligned all-space rule.
+Aligned means the number of leading spaces (before first non-space non-tab character) is always a multiple of 4.**